 Chindit Buddhist Temple Guardian on an India Ink Grey Yoga Vest by Disorder.
 This vests is made from the highest quality 100% organic ring-sun combed cotton.
 The quality of the fabric and loose fitting design make it idea for Yoga.

-The illustration on this vest is inspired by a trip to the serene Shwedagon Pagoda in Yangon, Myanmar.
+The inspiration for the design on this vest, is from a trip to the serene Shwedagon Pagoda in Yangon, Myanmar.
 It started as a sketch of the twin Chindith Temple Guardians that stand resolutely outside every Buddhist pagoda.
 They protect the temple and visitors from evil spirits.
 Also, the name ‘Chindits’ references the Allied soldiers that fought the Japanese in Burma during WW2, borrowing their name and emblem from these serene but scary Buddhist Temple Guardians.

-This Chindit Grey Yoga Vest is a slow fashion product meaning it is a limited edition print, made to order.
-This helps reduce unnecessary clothing waste and ensures you receive a unique slow fashion garment.
-This might make mean it takes us a little longer to get the garment to you, but makes it all the more special when you receive it.
+This Chindit Grey Yoga Vest is a slow fashion product, as it is a limited edition print, made to order.
+This helps reduce unnecessary clothing waste as we only printing what we need.
+This means it does take us a little longer to get the garment to you, but makes it all the more special when you receive it.

 All of the garments in Disorder’s apparel range are printed by our award winning team in Birmingham, England.
-We use local suppliers as often as we can, because we believe in reinvesting in our community.
+Disorder use local suppliers as often as we can, because we believe in reinvesting in our community.
 We only use water soluble inks, that are certified non toxic and therefore don’t damage the environment.
-We are always trying to improve the quality and reduce the environmental impact of our designs.
+Disorder is always trying to improve the quality of our designs and reduce their environmental impact.